pennylane-hq/cfonb/README.md

 ## Available Operation Details

 `OperationDetails` are lines starting with `05`.
 They aim at providing additional information about the operation.

-Find bellow the list of additional details available for each operation.
+Below is the list of additional details available for each operation.

+These details can be accessed through `operation.details`, which will provide all the attributes.
+To fetch a specific attribute, you can use `operation.details.attribute`.
+For example, `operation.details.unstructured_label`.

-If you encouter new ones, please open an issue or a pull request with the appropriate implementation.
+If you encounter new ones, please open an issue or a pull request with the appropriate implementation.
 We aimed at making it as easy as possible to add new details.
 You just need to do the following on initialization:

 ```ruby